Cap back after robot nudge stalls oil collection

-Engineers using remote-controlled submarines repositioned the cap late Wednesday after it had been off for much of the day.
+Engineers placing the cap back over the gusher used remote-controlled submarines to reposition the cap late Wednesday after it had been off for much of the day.
 It had captured 700,000 gallons of oil in the 24 hours before one of the robots bumped into it.

 Bob Dudley, BP’s new point man for the oil response, said removing the cap was the right move because fluid seemed to be leaking and could have been a safety hazard.

 “It’s a setback, and now we will go back into operation and show how this technology can work,” he said before the system was working again.

 While the cap was off, clouds of black oil gushed unchecked at up to 104,000 gallons per hour, though a specialized ship at the surface managed to suck up and incinerate some.

 The oil-burning ship is part of an armada floating at the site of the rogue well some 50 miles off the Louisiana coast, and the scene below the surface is no less crowded.